IQEngine/WebFFT/README.md

 ### Other Notes

-Deploy site using `cd site && npm run deploy`
+Deploy site using `cd site && npm run deploy`, and make sure in github pages settings it uses "deploy from a branch" and gh-pages is selected as the branch, because npm run deploy runs the gh-pages command which publishes the site to gh-pages branch by default.

 Use fftr() for real-valued input, the output will still be complex but only the positive frequencies will be returned.